azarketa/Thermodynamics-theoretical-pills/source/Magnitudes_and_properties.md

     | millimetre of mercury          | $[\text{mmHg}]$ or $[\text{torr}]$ |           $133.3$ $\text{Pa}$          | Manometry and medicine        |
     | kilogram per square centimetre |     $[\text{kg}/\text{cm}^{2}]$     | $\approx 9.81\times10^{4}$ $\text{Pa}$ | Legacy (non-SI) unit          |

-:::{admonition} Important: Interpretation of 1 atm
+:::{admonition} Tip: interpretation of 1 atm
-:class: warning
+:class: tip, dropdown
 At sea level, atmospheric pressure equals approximately $1.013\times10^{5}$ $\text{Pa}$.
 This corresponds to the weight of an air column of mass about $200$ $\text{kg}$ pressing on the area of an outstretched human hand ($\approx0.02\ \text{m}^{2}$).
 We do not feel this load because internal body pressure counterbalances it; only *pressure differences* are perceptible.